Alimenti e Ingredienti Prebiotici: Il Carburante Buono per il Tuo Intestino

 • Function: prebiotic + LDL cholesterol reducer

-• Found in: whole-wheat bread, cereals, functional snacks
+• Present in: wholemeal bread, cereals, functional snacks

-Here is a list of foods rich in natural prebiotic fibers, excellent for inclusion in your daily diet:
+Here is a list of foods rich in natural prebiotic fibers, excellent to include in your daily diet: raw chicory, Jerusalem artichoke, leeks, onions, garlic, shallots, asparagus, unripe banana, legumes (lentils, beans, chickpeas), whole oats, apples with skin, flax and chia seeds.

-💡 Tip: to avoid damaging prebiotic fibers, it's better to cook lightly or eat raw when possible.
+Tip: to avoid damaging prebiotic fibers, it's best to cook lightly or eat raw when possible.

-• Probiotics: good live bacteria (e.g., lactic ferments)
+• Probiotics: good live bacteria (e.g., lactic acid bacteria)

 • Prebiotics: the "food" for probiotics